 I wouldn’t recommend hiking Gheerulla Valley Circuit on a hot day

 We went to Mapleton National Park on an overcast day in the middle of August.
 It felt chilly whenever we stopped.
 Still, we were hot and sweaty during the hike!
 I cannot imagine how much harder the hike becomes on a hot day.

 Gheerulla Valley Circuit was a great workout, but not too difficult

 I picked the Gheerulla Valley Circuit hike to test my fitness and wasn’t disappointed!
 We did the circuit anti-clockwise, and the start along the creek was an easy warm-up.
 Then, just before the halfway point, we started going up Gheerulla Bluff, and our calves and glutes were burning in the many steps leading to the top.
 The view kept getting better and gave us an excellent excuse to stop a couple of times on the way up, so make sure you don’t race and look behind you.

-The length of the walk – we walked for 22 kilometres – and the steep part are why this walk is known to be difficult.
+The length of the walk – we walked for 22 kilometres – and the steep part is why this walk is known to be difficult.
 It does require a reasonable level of fitness but no technical skills at all.
 The path is easy to find and well maintained.
 There was no scrambling or difficult obstacles.

-We went there in winter, which is dry and, obviously, colder season.
+We went there in winter, which is a dry and, obviously, colder season.
 The river crossings were sometimes not even wet.
 When the water is high and on a hot day, I am sure this walk becomes more challenging.